-502. Iceland can legally issue the following two types of rulings within the scope of the transparency framework: (i) permanent establishment rulings and (ii) related party conduit rulings.

-503. For Iceland, past rulings are any tax rulings within scope that are issued either: (i) on or after 1 January 2014 but before 1 April 2016; or (ii) on or after 1 January 2010 but before 1 January 2014, provided they were still in effect as at 1 January 2014.
-Future rulings are any tax rulings within scope that are issued on or after 1 April 2016.

-504. In the prior years' peer review reports, it was determined that Iceland's undertakings to identify past and future rulings and all potential exchange jurisdictions were sufficient to meet the minimum standard.
-In addition, it was determined that Iceland's review and supervision mechanism was sufficient to meet the minimum standard.
-Iceland's implementation remains unchanged, and therefore continues to meet the minimum standard.

-505. Iceland has met all of the ToR for the information gathering process and no recommendations are made.
+- 782. New Zealand can legally issue five types of rulings within the scope of the transparency framework, but in practice issues the three following types of rulings within the scope of the transparency framework: (i) cross-border unilateral APAs and any other cross-border unilateral tax rulings (such as an advance tax ruling) covering transfer pricing or the application of transfer pricing principles; (ii) permanent establishment rulings; and (iii) related party conduit rulings. - 783.
+For New Zealand, past rulings are any tax rulings within scope that are issued either: (i) on or after 1 January 2014 but before 1 April 2016; or (ii) on or after 1 January 2010 but before 1 January 2014, provided they were still in effect as at 1 January 2014.
+Future rulings are any tax rulings within scope that are issued on or after 1 April 2016. - 784.
+In the prior years' peer review reports, it was determined that New Zealand's undertakings to identify past and future rulings and all potential exchange jurisdictions were sufficient to meet the minimum standard.
+In addition, it was determined that New Zealand's review and supervision mechanism was sufficient to meet the minimum standard.
+New Zealand's implementation remains unchanged, and therefore continues to meet the minimum standard. - 785.
+New Zealand has met all of the ToR for the information gathering process and no recommendations are made.